 The Mindful Listening exercise involves these steps:

-- Step 1: invite each participant to think of one thing they are stressed about and one thing they look forward to.
+- Step 1: invite participants to think of one thing they are stressed about and one thing they look forward to;

-- Step 4: participants are instructed to observe their own thoughts, feelings and body sensations both when talking and listening.
+- Step 4: participants are instructed to observe their own thoughts, feelings, and body sensations both when talking and when listening;

-- Step 5: after each participant has shared, you can break into small groups and answer the questions stated bellow.
-Next, you regroup into the whole group and have a discussion and debrief with these questions.
+- Step 5: after each participant has shared, you can break into small groups and answer the questions below.
+Next, regroup and have a discussion and debrief with the following questions.

 Those questions are:

-In addition to the group activities mentioned, you may also be interested in trying gentle yoga or qigong, both of which involve deliberate posture, purposeful breath, and an emphasis on awareness.
+In addition to the group activities here, you may also be interested in trying gentle yoga or Qigong, both of which involve a deliberate posture, purposeful breath, and an emphasis on awareness.
 Both of these activities have provided evidence for the benefits of mindfulness (Newsome, Waldo, & Gruszka, 2012).

 6 Fun Mindfulness Interventions, Techniques, and Worksheets for Adults